 Make sure your children observe you dedicating time and attention just for each other.
 While it’s true that much of a parent’s life is all about spending time with children, monitoring their development and guiding their lives, taking “parent together” time is actually PART of that same process.
 Without ever saying why, you’re showing them that by having an established date night, or arranging for a weekend away a couple of times each year, that being married is important.
 And, that renewing that marriage is part of a normal process.

 Make sure your children observe you working through a tough time as well as positive interactions.
 If children don’t observe parents having differences occasionally, or expressing their individual perspectives and then working to find a solution together, they will be less equipped to understand that people CAN get through conflict or disagreements.
+If you are suffering from depression or anxiety, buying Delta-8 gummies online from a reputed store will be a great help.
 If they see you take a time out, that’s okay.
 They also need to see, however, that you came back together and found some common ground.
 Observations like this help build the characteristic of “commitment,” which is one of the strongest factors in helping them stay in a relationship of their own some day.

 Make sure your children see you hug, or express physical touch every once in a while.
 Sometimes parents mistakenly believe that physical expressions of endearment are better left for private places.
 If your child, however, receives a hug or a smile…or a pat on the hand from you, but never sees you do this with your spouse, then that builds incongruency in their minds.
 It will either teach them that grown ups don’t hug or show affection, or that somehow it’s wrong for grown ups to interact in this way.
 And, while it’s normal for children (especially as they grow older) to say things like, “Oh – that’s gross, mom!” or “Dad – get a room!” and tease you about hugging or kissing, it doesn’t matter.
 What matters is that you’ve just shown them a long-term relationship can still be affectionate and warm.